ibm-cloud-docs/pattern-db2-sap-vpc/reference-architecture.md

 ![High level architecture diagram for the highly available SAP with Db2 on {{site.data.keyword.Bluemix_notm}} VPC pattern](/images/sap-db2-vpc-detailedHLA.drawio.svg "High level architecture diagram for the highly available SAP with Db2 on {{site.data.keyword.Bluemix_notm}} VPC pattern"){: caption="High level architecture diagram for the highly available SAP with Db2 on  Cloud VPC pattern" caption-side="bottom"}

-Users access the {{site.data.keyword.Bluemix}} environment by using a Virtual Private Network (VP) across the Internet or a private Direct Link connection.
+Users access the {{site.data.keyword.Bluemix}} environment by using a Virtual Private Network (VPN) across the Internet or a private Direct Link connection.

 Administrative access to the environment is recommended by using a bastion host.
 This access provides a secure access point for systems management activities.
 Bastion hosts can also provide session logging for audit purposes, allowing all management activities to be securely logged.
 If an incident or problem occurs, there is a record of what actions were performed that caused the issue.